-- The letter must show that you have a disability that has a substantial and long-term adverse effect that requires an extra time accommodation, with full details of your learning difficulty and tests which have been carried out.
+The letter must show that you have a disability that has a substantial and long-term adverse effect that requires an extra accommodation.
+The letter should also include full details of your learning difficulty and tests that have been carried out.

-- Please let us know if you have a special request during your MyPTE account creation.
+Please let us know if you have a special request when you create your myPTE account.

-- Once you have completed your profile, you will be asked to fill out a form with details of your request.
-You will also be asked to attach valid medical evidence.
+Once you have completed your account, we will ask you to fill out a request form and to attach any valid medical evidence.

-- You must submit the form at least six weeks before booking your chosen test so that there is time to process your request.
+You need to submit the form at least six weeks before booking your chosen test so that there is time to process and make arrangements for your request.

 If you are unsure if you are eligible for an accommodation, please contact us.
 We reserve the right to reject an accommodation request and/or request further evidence at our discretion.

 Test takers can bring comfort aids into the test room, provided they are checked by the Test Administrator.
 These do not have to be requested in advance.
 Test takers must provide his or her own comfort aids.